sundowndev/WinnersNeverStop/README.md

 }
 ~~~

 `success` key indicate if an error occured or not.
-It may not be present.
-In case of success.
+It may not be present in case of success.

 Getting object(s):